 Additionally, please be sure to address all of the bullets beneath Question 33(f) in your narrative response to the question.

 Please provide a sufficient level of detail such that the CDFI Fund will be able to align the information provided in Table D3 with the information provided in Question 33(f) and Table D2.
-Any ambiguity between the responses to Question 33(f), Table D2, and Table D3 could negatively impact the CDFI Fund’s evaluation of the Application.
+Any ambiguity between the responses to Question 33(f), Table D2, and Table D3 could negatively impact the CDFI Fund’s evaluation of the Allocation Application.

 Applicants must complete Table D3 based on the projected NMTC activity shown in Exhibit